Dylan-Thomson/TriviaGame/README.md

 `indexOfAnswer` is a number matching the index of the correct answer to the question.

-`imagePath` is a String containing the path to the image that is displayed after the question is answered or the user runs out of time.
+`correctImage` and `wrongImage` are Strings containing the path to the image that is displayed after the question is answered or the user runs out of time.

 The class contains only one method `isGuessCorrect(guess)`.
 This function gets the index of `guess` in `answers` and sees if it matches `indexOfAnswer`.